 The consular section issues full and limited validity U.S passports.
 Since December 31, 2015, extra visa pages can no longer be added to U.S. passports.

 All passport applications require appointments, with the exception of emergency passport applications.
 See special requirements for children below.

-All non-emergency routine services are by appointment only on Tuesdays from 01:00 pm. to 3:00 pm., except U.S. and Mongolian holidays.
+All non-emergency routine services are by appointment only on Tuesdays and Thursdays from 01:00 pm. to 3:00 pm., except U.S. and Mongolian holidays.
 To make an appointment please visit the U.S. Citizens Services Appointment System.
 For emergency services, please contact us directly by phone or email.

 For more information about U.S passport services, please visit U.S. Department of State website.
 Please be advised that some procedures for passport application abroad may vary according to the country in which the passport application is made.

 Third Party Attendance at Passport and CRBA Appointment Interviews

 Generally, immediate family members may accompany passport or CRBA applicants to